Primusinterp/PrimusC2/README.md

 A C2 framework built for my bachelors thesis at KEA - Københavns Erhvervsakademi - **WORK IN PROGRESS - expect bugs and missing features**

-I work on this project in my spare time when i am not working or doing other security stuff, i am by no means a skilled coding genuis, but i love to learn and improve :) If you have any suggetions for me or feedback i would love to hear it, you can reach me on my socials.
+I work on this project in my spare time when i am not working or doing other security stuff, i am by no means a skilled coding genuis, but i love to learn and improve :) If you have any suggestions for me or feedback i would love to hear it, you can reach me on my socials.

 ## Installation